 Our theology curriculum is intentionally integrated into our Humanities Department courses, in order to provide students with opportunities to reflect on questions of meaning and purpose in a variety of contexts.

-We worship together in the Episcopal tradition each Wednesday morning, in St. Peter's Chapel.
+We worship together in the Episcopal tradition each Wednesday afternoon, in St. Peter's Chapel.

-We'll help you develop your own moral compass in a confusing world, by centering our work and play around our core values of curiosity, acceptance, integrity, respect, kindness, and self-confidence.
+We'll help you develop your own moral compass in a confusing world by centering work and play around our core values of curiosity, acceptance, integrity, respect, kindness, and self-confidence.

-What being an Episcopal school means to us:
+What being an Episcopal boarding school means to us:

 - Each person is made in the image of God, and thus, is of infinite value and uniquely called by God to lead a life of purpose, integrity, and freedom within the bounds of love.